Here’s How Your Trade DELL Aggressively Right Now

 Analysts’ Opinion of DELL

-Many brokerage firms have already submitted their reports for DELL stocks, with RBC Capital Mkts repeating the rating for DELL by listing it as a “Outperform.”
-The predicted price for DELL in the upcoming period, according to RBC Capital Mkts is $80 based on the research report published on August 28th of the current year 2020.
+Many brokerage firms have already submitted their reports for DELL stocks, with UBS repeating the rating for DELL by listing it as a “Buy.”
+The predicted price for DELL in the upcoming period, according to UBS is $80 based on the research report published on September 23rd of the current year 2020.

-Wells Fargo, on the other hand, stated in their research note that they expect to see DELL reach a price target of $75, previously predicting the price at $70.
-The rating they have provided for DELL stocks is “Overweight” according to the report published on August 28th, 2020.
+RBC Capital Mkts, on the other hand, stated in their research note that they expect to see DELL reach a price target of $80, previously predicting the price at $48.
+The rating they have provided for DELL stocks is “Outperform” according to the report published on August 28th, 2020.

-Raymond James gave a rating of “Outperform” to DELL, setting the target price at $69 in the report published on August 28th of the current year.
+Wells Fargo gave a rating of “Overweight” to DELL, setting the target price at $75 in the report published on August 28th of the current year.

 Insider Trading